{Top 6} Best & Quietest Pool Pump (2023)

 2: Hayward W3SP2303VSP MaxFlo VS

-- Very quiet in medium & low RPM
+- Very quiet operation at medium and low RPM

 We tested the noise level of this Hayward W3SP2303VSP MaxFlo VS pool pump and found that it is quieter than other pumps in the market.
 At 600 RPM, the default minimum RPM, its noise level was just 49 dB.
 At 1,000 RPM, the noise level increased to 58.5 dB.